You Can Go in December!

+A quick 2-minute walk from Minamimorimachi Station, Osaka Temmangu sits next to Tenjinbashisuji Shotengai, Japan’s longest shotengai shopping street.
 Affectionately called “Temma no Tenjin-san” (Tenjin-san of Temma) by the locals, Osaka Temmangu is known for its deity of scholarship and often visited by students preparing for school entrance exams.
-The shrine also offers a variety of amulets and ema (small wooden plaques for prayers or wishes) to grant other non-academic wishes.
+The shrine is also known for household safety and protection against evil and offers a variety of amulets and ema (small wooden plaques for prayers or wishes) to grant academic and non-academic wishes.
 On July 24th and 25th every year, Osaka Temmangu hosts the Tenjin Matsuri Festival, one of Japan’s three major festivals.

 Hokoku Shrine for Career Success

-Located within the Osaka Castle Park, Hokoku Shrine is dedicated to Toyotomi Hideyoshi, a famous general and politician who built the castle in the 16th century.
+Located within the Osaka Castle Park near Tanimachi 4-chome or Morinomiya Stations, Hokoku Shrine is dedicated to Toyotomi Hideyoshi, a famous general and politician who built the castle in the 16th century.
 Born a son of a peasant, Hideyoshi advanced his career serving multiple samurai clans in various capacity until he reached the top.
 Today, Hideyoshi is one of the most famous samurais, known for unifying the country.
-Taking after Hideyoshi’s legacy, this shrine is perfect for those with high ambitions.
-An amulet with a design of hyotan gourd, a trademark of Hideyoshi, is popular at this shrine.
+Taking after Hideyoshi’s legacy, this shrine is perfect for those with high ambitions and in search of new career.
+An amulet with a design of hyotan gourd, a trademark of Hideyoshi, is known for for career and financial success and popular at this shrine.

 Sukunahikona Shrine for Good Health